reactive/data-client/docs/rest/api/Endpoint.md

 `Endpoint` are for any asynchronous function (one that returns a Promise).

-`Endpoints` define a standard interface to extend the function with relevant metadata and lifecycles useful for Reactive Data Client and other stores.
+`Endpoints` define a strongly typed standard interface of relevant metadata and lifecycles useful for Reactive Data Client and other stores.

 Package: [@data-client/endpoint](https://www.npmjs.com/package/@data-client/endpoint)